-The vulnerability associated with this approach may seem like a necessary evil for sharing important, high-stakes documents—but thankfully, it’s not.
+The vulnerability associated with this approach may seem like a necessary evil for sharing important, high-stakes PDF documents—but thankfully, it’s not.

-Option 2: Sending the PDF Through DocSend
+Option 2: Share PDF documents through DocSend

 If you’d like to follow along, you can get started with DocSend for free.

-Step 1: Upload your PDF to DocSend
+Step 1: Upload your PDF files to DocSend

 Uploading files to DocSend is easy—DocSend currently integrates with Google Drive, Dropbox, Box, Microsoft OneDrive, and more, so you can drag and drop files from anywhere.
 Once you upload your PDF, you can attach it to as many emails as you’d like (with the Gmail and Outlook plugins).
 You can even upload your PDF directly through your chosen DocSend plugin, if you’d like.